Greetings from Out Here

-Greetings from Out Here is a 1993 road trip documentary film which captures the people, places and politics of gay America in the Deep South.
+Greetings from Out Here is a 1993 road trip documentary film by Ellen Spiro, which captures the people, places and politics of gay America in the Deep South.

 It was the first Independent Television Service (ITVS) program broadcast nationally.
 It received an invitation to the Sundance Film Festival and was acquired for international broadcasts by the BBC, Channel Four, and the Canadian Broadcasting Company.

 Synopsis

-On her journey, filmmaker Ellen Spiro visits memorable landmarks, events, and characters, including Mardi Gras, Gay Pride in Atlanta, the Gay rodeo, Dollywood, Miss Miller's Eternal Love and Care Pet Cemetery, and the Short Mountain Radical Faerie sanctuary.
+On her journey, filmmaker Ellen Spiro visits notable landmarks, events, and characters, including Mardi Gras, Gay Pride in Atlanta, the Gay rodeo, Dollywood, Miss Miller's Eternal Love and Care Pet Cemetery, and the Short Mountain Radical Faerie sanctuary.

 Interviews with gay men and lesbians throughout the film demonstrate the wide range of Southern lives, from Rita, a retired military officer, now a drag queen in New Orleans, to Iris, a black lesbian living in a bus in the Ozarks.

 The subjects in Greetings From Out Here address the impact of AIDS in the rural South, the politics of being gay in the South, and the relationship between the gay and civil rights movements.